Undergraduate and graduate performance opportunities include recitals, choral ensembles,

 Mario Lanza Competition.

-opening ceremonies of the 1980 Winter Olympics in Lake Placid, NY.
+and at the opening ceremonies of the 1980 Winter Olympics in Lake Placid, NY.

 Lynn Kompass is vocal coach and associate professor.
 She provides musical preparation